FDA History Office Also referred to as: FHO

 Mission & Functions

 The mission of the FDA History Office is to increase knowledge of the history, mission, and activities of the FDA and its predecessor, the Bureau of Chemistry of the U. S. Department of Agriculture.
 The office provides perspective on current policy objectives and increases public understanding of FDA's purpose and function.
-In general, office activities concern research, documentation, consultation, and information.
-The following exemplifies some of the activities of the History Office:
+A detailed description of the office's functions was published in Federal Register notice 75 FR 7409 (p.7509) published February 19, 2010 (also posted below).
+In general, office activities concern research, documentation, consultation, and information, including:

 • development of historical background on legislative initiatives